Outlander Season 6: Who is Malva Christie actress Jessica Reynolds? Age, height, and where is she from?

 Many have praised newcomer Jessica Reynolds for her performance this series, so here’s everything you need to know about the actress.

 Who is Outlander Malva actress Jessica Reynolds?
-Age and how tall is she?
+Age, height, and where is she from?

 Jessica Reynolds is a 24-year-old actress from Ireland, who is 5ft 1ins tall (1.54m).